panosstav/AutoregressiveModels/README.md

 💹 Times Series Forecasting
 Time Series Forecasting with SARIMA and ARIMA Models

-This repository contains a Python project focused on Time Series Forecasting using:
+This repository contains a Python project focused on Time Series Forecasting using models:
-•SARIMAX (Seasonal AutoRegressive Integrated Moving Average) and •ARIMA (AutoRegressive Integrated Moving Average) models
+•SARIMAX (Seasonal AutoRegressive Integrated Moving Average with eXogenous factors) •ARIMA (AutoRegressive Integrated Moving Average)

 Time series forecasting is a crucial task in various domains such as finance, economics, and environmental science.
-This project provides an in-depth demonstration of how to implement SARIMA and ARIMA models for accurate time series predictions.
+This project provides an in-depth demonstration of how to implement SARIMA and ARIMA models for accurate time-series predictions.

 Scripts:
 •sarimax